Table of Contents

 Who doesn’t love Hard Boiled Eggs?
 They’re great for Deviled Eggs or as additions to salads and other recipes!

-Do you know how to make Hard Boiled Eggs?!
-I’ve been making them for years, but sometimes they turned out – sometimes they didn’t.
+Do you know how to make a perfect hard-boiled egg?!
+We’ve been making them for years, but sometimes they turned out – sometimes they didn’t.

 • Various tries.
-I found FOUR methods that all worked (and lots more that did not work).
+We’ve included FOUR methods that all worked and included our FAVORITE!

 • A WINNER!
-They gave me great hard-boiled eggs that peeled easily, but we found a method that seemed easiest, quickest, and NO-FAIL.
+They gave us great hard-boiled eggs that peeled easily, but we found a method that seemed easiest, quickest, and NO-FAIL.

-• Give it a go.
-I will start by sharing that method and will then share with you the other methods that worked for easy peel eggs.
+• Plenty of options.
+We will start by sharing our favorite method followed by the other methods that worked for easy-peel eggs.

 • 6 large eggs